Welcome to the "Dark" Side: All About Black Walnut Trees

 • The easily worked, close-grained wood of the black walnut has long been prized by furniture- and cabinetmakers for its attractive color and exceptional durability.
 Its logs are in such demand for veneer that “walnut rustlers” have made off with trees in the dead of night and even used helicopters in their operations.

-• The early settlers discovered black walnuts growing in mixed forests from Canada to northern Florida and west to the Great Plains.
-They found that its rich-brown heartwood was exceptionally resistant to decay and used it as fence posts, poles, shingles, and sills.
+• Early settlers discovered black walnuts growing in mixed forests from Canada to northern Florida and west to the Great Plains.
+They found that their rich-brown heartwood was exceptionally resistant to decay and used it as fence posts, poles, shingles, and sills.

 • When surrounded by other trees in the forest, black walnuts grow straight and tall with few, if any, lower branches.